humflelump/async-selector-kit/README.md

 ### params.throttle?: (f: Function) => Function

 an optional function that can prevent too many requests being made

+### params.dispatchActions?: boolean = true

+boolean for whether or not the library automtically generates actions when the function is called.

+### params.subscription?: (action, store) => boolean

+if passed a subscription, any actions that satify the condition will be passed as the first parameter to params.async's passedParams

 ### params.async: (store: ReduxStore, status: Status, ...selectorResults) => (...passedParams) => Promise